mariahnorell/website/content/post/pursuing-an-analytics-career/index.md

 - HR and Business Acumen
 - Knowing a Programming Language

-Essentially, it comes down to being able to combine quantitative and qualitative judgement, and being able to apply the knowledge and skills you’ve learned along the way.
+Essentially, it comes down to being able to combine quantitative and qualitative judgement, and apply the knowledge and skills you’ve learned along the way.
 Whichever path you decide to take, make sure you are applying the skills to real projects and not just memorizing terms.

-> *Bonus Tip: Find yourself a mentor and create a GitHub account to have an online portfolio.
+> Bonus Tips: (1) Find yourself a mentor, and (2) create a GitHub account to create your very own online portfolio.

 ## Where to Get Started

-Now that you know some of the general skills needed and the typical career paths, it's time to make a game plan for yourself to actually learn the material.
+Now that you know some of the general skills needed and types of career paths, it's time to make a game plan for yourself to start learning the material.
 The two major choices you should consider is (1) continue your educational career by going to graduate school, or (2) go at your own pace and enroll in online certifications.

 ### Graduate Programs vs. Certifications

 Typically, Data Engineers and Data Scientists have advanced degrees in a STEM-related field and Data Analysts have undergraduate degrees with relevant experience.
 Don't feel pressured into getting a graduate degree; you can always work your way up through gaining on-the-job experience!

-*Personally, I completed my MS in I/O Psychology in addition to some Data Science certifications, but everyone's path is different!*

 ### Graduate Programs

 If you're considering graduate school, I recommend to pay close attention to the name of the program and review the actual courses taught to see if it meets your expectations.
 Take it a step further by requesting access to the syllabus to actually see what content is covered in the curriculum and assess your own skillset.
 Lastly, be wary of the entry requirements (some graduate programs require STEM courses like calculus to be completed before entry) and most importantly, determine whether you can afford it.

-> Many programs can cost between $50K-270K and take 1-4 years to complete.
+> Note: Many programs can cost between $50K-270K and take 1-4 years to complete.
 It's crucial to do your research!

 Here are some of the most common Master of Science and PhD graduate programs for an analytics career: